 Recent awards, selections and successes

-- NFTS students enjoyed their seventh consecutive Cinéfondation selection at this year’s Cannes film festival with graduation animation Inanimate– this means that NFTS had had the most Cinéfondation selections of any film school
+NFTS students enjoyed their seventh consecutive Cinéfondation selection at the 2018 Cannes film festival with graduation animation Inanimate– this means that NFTS had had the most Cinéfondation selections of any film school

-- NFTS graduates, Dario Marianelli and Rob Lane have been nominated at this year’s Ivor Novello Awards, for ‘Best Original Film Score’ and ‘Best Television Soundtrack’ respectively
+NFTS graduates, Dario Marianelli and Rob Lane were been nominated at this year’s Ivor Novello Awards, for ‘Best Original Film Score’ and ‘Best Television Soundtrack’ respectively

-- NFTS alumna Emily Morgan won the BAFTA for Outstanding Debut Producer, Director or Writer for I Am Not A Witch.
-She was one of 10 graduates to receive nominations at this year’s film BAFTAs
+NFTS alumna Emily Morgan won the BAFTA for Outstanding Debut Producer, Director or Writer for I Am Not A Witch.
+She was one of 10 graduates to receive nominations at the 2018 film BAFTAs

-- Fake News Fairytale, an NFTS graduation documentary directed by Kate Stonehill, has been selected for this year’s Sheffield Doc/Fest; the UK’s premier documentary festival
+Fake News Fairytale, an NFTS graduation documentary directed by Kate Stonehill, was selected for the Sheffield Doc/Fest; the UK’s premier documentary festival

 Games Design and Development graduate, Laura Dodds has been nominated for the MCV Women in Games 2018 Rising Star of the Year – Development Award, an award that was won by NFTS graduate, Naomi Kotler in 2017